ryanachten/robic/api/README.md

 **Robic Server**

-Build usng .NET and MongoDB.
+Built using .NET and MongoDB.

 Repository for the Robic API - `RobicServer` can be found [here](https://github.com/ryanachten/RobicServer).